rumblefishdev/restrict-ips-lambda/README.md

         - Fn::GetAtt: [RestrictIpTable, Arn]

-Above block grants 2 priveledges that our function needs.
+Above block grants 2 IAM permissions that our function needs.

-First one allows it to read a secret settings that when passed in query string bypasses the restriction mechanism.
+First one allows it to read secret settings that when passing in query string bypasses the restriction mechanism.
 The initial value of this parameter is set in `config.dev.yml` file.

-Second of the privileges grants our lambda function read access from the DynamoDB table in which we store the restricted IP addresses.
+Second IAM permission grants our Lambda Function an access to read from the DynamoDB table where we store restricted IP addresses.

 ### Custom settings